 Momentum Collection

-Terrazzo-effect rectified porcelain tiles
+Terrazzo look rectified tiles

-New revamped versions of terrazzo tiles are one of the most trendsetting looks in today’s ceramic tiles.
+New revamped versions of terrazzo look tiles are one of the most trendsetting looks in today’s ceramic tiles.
 In the South collection by Apavisa, a terrazzo effect has been combined with trendsetting pastel colours: green, grey, pink and white.
 Thanks to the collection’s rectified finish, it is even more realistic in appearance, ensuring seamless surfaces with almost invisible tile joints.

-The South collection is a clear example of fully realistic end results, combined with all the technical performance of ceramic tiles.
+The South collection is a clear example of fully realistic end results, combined with all the technical performance of ceramic tiles

 South Collection